Ready to know more about San Diego?

 Courtesy of USDA Forest Service

-Garnet Peak
+Garnet Peak Hike (2.3 Miles)

 Laguna Mountain Recreation Area and Cleveland National Forest

 This hike marries mountain and desert ecosystems—and provides a peak to summit without an overwhelming amount of distance or vertical climbing.
 If you start at the Garnet Peak trailhead, you can reach the peak in 2.3 miles with an elevation gain of about 500 feet.
-Or, if you want to start at the Penny Pines trailhead, you can hike 4 miles and take on an elevation gain of about 700 feet to get to the top.
+Or, if you want to start at the Penny Pines trailhead, you can hike four miles and take on an elevation gain of about 700 feet to get to the top.

 Penny Pines takes you along a section of the famed Pacific Crest Trail and gives you a sweeping panorama of the desert near the beginning of the hike.
 “The final approach to the peak is the steepest part, but don’t worry, it doesn’t last long, and it is 100 percent worth the final climb,” Linke says.
-“The view from the rocky outcroppings at the top give you an unobstructed 360-degree vista of mountains to the north, south, and west and of the desert to the east. … It’s quite amazing that you can bag a peak just an hour’s drive from San Diego.”
+“The view from the rocky outcroppings at the top give you an unobstructed 360-degree vista of mountains to the north, south, and west and of the desert to the east … It’s quite amazing that you can bag a peak just an hour’s drive from San Diego.”

-Truckhaven Rocks
+Truckhaven Rocks Hiking Trail (1.6 Miles)

-Anza Borrego Desert State Park
+Anza-Borrego Desert State Park

-Linke says one of the best hiking trails in Anza Borrego Desert isn’t really a trail at all.
+Linke says one of the best hiking trails in Anza-Borrego Desert isn’t really a trail at all.
 “Oddly, even though it feels completely off the grid, it’s clearly visible from the S-22 Highway, about a 10 minute drive outside of Borrego Springs,” he explains.
 “It’s called Truckhaven Rocks and it affords the confident hiker with amazing views of Vallecito Mountain to the south, Santa Rosa Mountain to the north, and Borrego Valley between them.”

 Despite the path’s lack of official trail designation, you can find the map on the AllTrails app.
 Your hike will vary from two to three miles and the elevation gain will be determined by your interest in scrambling up rocks or dry waterfalls.
 This trail also features some short slot canyons, small wind caves, and evidence of rockfalls.